SSWConsulting/SSW.Rules/README.md

 - Run `yarn install` to install packages
 - Create environment files (.env.development) based off `.env.template` - get the values from Keeper (SSW.Rules Environment Variables)

-> **Note**
+> **Notes:**
-> If you don't work at SSW or can't get on to the SSW.Rules team you can just add values to GITHUB_API_PAT and CONTENT_BRANCH
+> * If you don't work at SSW or can't get on to the SSW.Rules team you can just add values to GITHUB_API_PAT and CONTENT_BRANCH
-> For `GITHUB_API_PAT`, create a [PAT on GitHub](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (remove angle brackets <>)
+> * For `GITHUB_API_PAT`, create a [PAT on GitHub](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (remove angle brackets <>)
-> Set `CONTENT_BRANCH` to `sample-content-with-guid` (its a smaller version of the main content branch which will build much quicker 🙂)
+> * Set `CONTENT_BRANCH` to `sample-content-with-guid` (it's a smaller version of the main content branch which will build much quicker 🙂)
-> Sometimes you might want to use `main` or create your own branch if you are testing something.
+> * Sometimes you might want to use `main` or create your own branch if you are testing something.

 ### Development
 1. Branch off main for your PBI
 2. Install the recommended extensions if using VS Code
 3. Do your work
 4. Run the site in development mode by `yarn dev` (.env.development is required for this step) it takes a while to build all the rules
    If you have issues, run `yarn clean` then `yarn dev`
 5. Commit code and push
 6. Raise a PR